pvilledieu/pierre.villedieu/_pages/research.md

 ## Work in Progress

-The benefits of early work experience for school dropouts: Evidence from a field experiment.\\
+<h3>The benefits of early work experience for school dropouts: Evidence from a field experiment.</h3>
 with <i>[Jérémy Hervelin](http://www.jeremy-hervelin.fr)</i>

 > <div style="text-align: justify"> School dropouts face long-lasting negative effects on the labor market with increasing unemployment rate in the early life.
 This paper aims at analyzing the effect of a one-year job-related experience via a subsidized job program after young people dropped out of school.
 Relying on an correspondence study field experiment, we examine the consequences on the chances of having job interviews in France.
 We find that the chances to be invited for an interview are more than doubled (from 7.6% to 19.3%) when applicants signal a one-year work experience in their résumé - either certified or not; either in the market or non-market sector-, in comparison with youths who remained mainly inactive after dropping out from high school.
 We show that this effect is quite stable across firm, contract or labor market characteristics and it is robust to another channel of application where résumés were sent spontaneously to firms. </div>